David-Verde/To-do-list-test/README.md

 Note: if you don't use git, you can download the ZIP of this repository by clicking on the "Code" button above the files list.

-## Getting Started:
-To access and change the code on your computer (using GIT):
-> Note: if you don't use git, you can download the ZIP of this repository by clicking on the "Code" button above the files list.
-### Setup
+Setup
-- Open the repository [link]https://github.com/David-Verde/To-do-list-test/tree/test-mike.
+Open the repository link.
-- Click on the "Code" button, above the files list.
+Click on the "Code" button, above the files list.
-- Select one of the three options to copy the URL: HTTPS, SSH key and GitHub CLI.
+Select one of the three options to copy the URL: HTTPS, SSH key and GitHub CLI.
-- Open the Terminal in the directory you want to copy the project.
+Open the Terminal in the directory you want to copy the project.
-- Type git clone, paste the URL you copied, and press enter.
+Type git clone, paste the URL you copied, and press enter.
-### Usage
+Usage
 To edit this project:

-- Open the repository you cloned with a code editor that you like.
+Open the repository you cloned with a code editor that you like.
-- Edit the code as you want.
+Edit the code as you want.